CCMS-UCSD/GNPSDocumentation/docs/batchupload.md

 While there is an interface to upload single spectra, users who wish to batch upload many spectra into the libraries might find adding one spectra at a time cumbersome.
 Here we provide a method to batch upload many spectra.

+## Materials

+The materials that are required are:

+1. Annotation Spread Sheet
+2. Empty MGF file meant to be library to populate
+3. Source mzXML/mzML/mgf mass spectra files to pull MS/MS spectra

 ## Annotation Spread Sheet

 To batch upload, this template must be used: